 What is Banking?

-Bank also helps to mobilize the savings of an individual, making funds accessible to business and help them to start a new venture.
+Banks also help to mobilise the savings of an individual, making funds accessible to businesses and help them to start a new venture.

-However, unlike the commercial bank, the private sector banks are owned, operated and regulated by private investors and have the right to operate according to the market forces.
+However, unlike commercial banks, private sector banks are owned, operated, and regulated by private investors and have the right to operate according to the market forces.